9 Makeup Trends To Keep On Your Radar In 2024

 Martini Makeup

 Who would have thought we would be taking inspiration from cocktails?
 If TikTok is anything to go by, olive-green makeup, and green, really, of all sorts, is going to have a major moment in 2024.
 Martini makeup, in particular, combines shades of green, gold, emerald, and olive in a shimmering eyeshadow look.
-When paired with a deep red blush or lip color, you’ll look as classic as the cocktail.
-Some of our favorite olive shades include Victoria Beckham Beauty Lid Lustre in Velvet, RMS Beauty Eyelights Cream Eyeshadow in Eclipse, and Merit Solo Shadow in Viper.
+When paired with a deep red blush or lip colour, you’ll look as classic as the cocktail.
+Some of our favourite olive shades include Victoria Beckham Beauty Lid Lustre in Velvet and more.

+Sugar plum makeup is the perfect mashup of “strawberry girl” (bronzed skin, pink flushed cheeks, glossy lips) and “cold girl” (flushed cheeks, a glossy highlight, and a bit of a frost-bitten lip tone).
+This glowy, ethereal look popped off with who else but Hailey Bieber in the late weeks of 2023, pairing a soft pink blush, such as Makeup By Mario Soft Pop Plumping Blush Veil, with a dewy, slightly pink-toned highlight, such as Charlotte Tilbury Beauty Highlighter Wand in Pinkgasm.
+What lends itself to the “fairy” vibe, however, is a natural wispy lash to accent the eyes.
+Celebrity makeup artist Erika La’ Pearl explains that the wispy lash look is going to be the lash trend of 2023: “It’s a fine and feathery everyday look that makes your eyes pop while also looking natural.
+I think it will work perfectly for that ‘on the go’ girlie who loves a simple lash.
+It is easier to apply, has a more natural look, and saves time.”

 AdvertisementADVERTISEMENT